mock-server/mockserver/README.md

     gradle run -Pport=9999

-#### 2.3 Sending Mock Expectation
+#### 2.3 Sending mock expectation

-Once the mock response and the request matcher has been created these need to be sent to the MockServer to setup a mock expectation.
+To setup a mock expectation on the MockServer the mock response and request matcher must be sent to the MockServer.

 **Java**

-In Java this can be done as below.
-The code below assumes you have started the MockServer on port 9999 and hostname "localhost".
+In Java MockServerClient can be used to send mock expectation to MockServer, as follows:

     String hostname = "localhost";
     int port = 9999;